Last Updated on September 8, 2022 by ashley.davis

 You’ll get either a white, blue, or red Medicare card in the mail 3 months prior to your 65th birthday or on the 25th month of disability benefits if you’re automatically enrolled.
 And you won’t have to pay a premium for Part A (also known as “premium-free Part A”).
 The majority of seniors end up selecting a part B premium.

-Medicare Enrolment Options for Seniors
+Medicare Enrollment Options for Seniors

 Eligible seniors have a 7-month timeframe to enroll for Medicare, which begins three months before and ends three months after their 65th birthday.
 Those who have been receiving Social Security Disability Insurance (SSDI) for 24 months or who have become 65-years-old will be automatically enrolled in Medicare Parts A and B.